 For more information on European Cyber Security Month see https://cybersecuritymonth.eu/.

-The themes of the GNCCB campaign this year focus on Keeping People Safe Online and are:
+The theme of the GNCCB campaign in 2024 is focused on Keeping People Safe Online in keeping with the ECSM #SecureYourWorld theme:

 Phishing attacks occur when you receive an email that looks like it is from you bank, a supplier or another official agency.
 The email tells you that your account is locked, that you are due a tax refund or that a package is delayed and that you have to click on the link to unlock the account, the refund of the package for delivery.
 Clicking on the link brings you to a copy of the bank’s site or the webpage belonging to the ‘supplier’ and a request to enter private or banking details.
 If you supply these, they will likely be used to commit fraud or sold online.